sd031/go-for-devops/README.md

 - Interacting with the Docker API
 - Container orchestration basics (Kubernetes overview)

+### Day 10: Kubernetes Plugin Development with Go
+- Understand Kubernetes Plugin Development
+- Setting up a development environment for Kubernetes plugin development
+- Develop one kubernetes plugin with go

-### Day 10: Continuous Integration/Continuous Deployment (CI/CD) Pipelines
+### Day 11: Continuous Integration/Continuous Deployment (CI/CD) Pipelines
 - Building CI/CD pipelines with Go
 - Integration with Jenkins, Travis CI, or GitHub Actions
 - Automated testing and deployment strategies
 - Monitoring and logging in CI/CD with Go

-### Day 11: Infrastructure as Code (IaC) with GoLang
+### Day 12: Infrastructure as Code (IaC) with GoLang
 - Introduction to Terraform and IaC
 - Writing custom Terraform providers in Go
 - Managing cloud resources with Go
 - GoLang in serverless architectures

-### Day 12: GoLang with AWS Cloud for DevOps
-- Introduction to AWS services relevant to DevOps
-- Setting up the AWS CLI and SDK for Go
-- Writing Go applications that interact with AWS services (e.g., EC2, S3, Lambda)
-- Deploying Go applications on AWS Elastic Beanstalk and AWS Lambda
-- Infrastructure as Code using AWS CloudFormation and Go
-- Implementing AWS security best practices in Go (IAM, KMS)
-- Monitoring and scaling Go applications on AWS (CloudWatch, Auto Scaling)

 ### Day 13: Monitoring, Logging, and Observability
 - Implementing logging in Go applications